lorenzwalthert/vscode-config/README.md

 Highlights:

-* RStudio-like REPL configuration for `.py` files: Cmd+Enter behavior is replicated for Python and works for four cases: current line and selected code in the editor and in the debugger.
+* RStudio-like REPL configuration for the Cmd+Enter command for `.py` files.
+  That is, run current line or selected code in terminal or debugger console **and** move the cursor one line down.
 These are defined in `keybindings.json` and some of them have dependencies on `settings.json`, as they are implemented as macros.